APercy/fishing_boat/README.md

 Tip:
 Drive it gently.
-The captain can leave the drive position to walk too If a player goes timeout or logoff in flight, the blimp will "rescue" him if no other player enter the blimp, so is a good idea wait the friend at a secure place far from anyone who wants to enter the blimp.
+The captain can leave the drive position to walk too If a player goes timeout or logoff in flight, the Phishing Boat will "rescue" him if no other player enter the Phishing Boat, so is a good idea wait the friend at a secure place far from anyone who wants to enter the Phishing Boat.

 Know issues:
 The walk movement inside the ship is affected by server lag, because the lack of